-According to the ADA, employers can uphold policies restricting use of illegal drugs, including medical marijuana, as determined by the federal government.
+According to the ADA, employers can uphold policies restricting use of illegal drugs, including illegal use of prescription medication.
 While drug addiction can meet the definition of disability under the ADA, individuals who are currently illegally using drugs are not covered.